Globski/quiz-topic/quiz-electronics/fpga/README.md

-# Quiz: Programming & Firmware Development
+# Quiz: FPGA & Hardware Description Languages

 ## Description
-Dive deeper into firmware writing, low-level programming, register manipulation, and debugging embedded devices.
-This module helps sharpen skills needed for practical firmware development.
+Learn FPGA architecture and get quizzed on Verilog or VHDL basics, combinational and sequential logic design, and hardware simulation.
+Aimed at those interested in programmable logic devices.

 ## Features
-- Quiz questions on register-level programming
+- Quizzes on FPGA fundamentals and HDLs
-- Firmware flashing and debugging concepts
+- Design questions on combinational and sequential circuits
-- Communication protocol implementation
+- Simulation and synthesis basics